V-Squared/v2-How-to-Online-Shop/README.md

 ## About How to build an Online Shop <a name="how-to-online-shop">
 ### All you need to know to build an Online Shop
 We are creating a list of Articles in this Wiki to help you build an Online Shop from scratch.
-We will focus on three shop types:
+We will focus on two shop types:

 - Amazon
 - eBay